jkool702/forkrun/DOCS/FORKRUN_OVERVIEW.old.md

 - **Contention-free**: The fast path is intentionally boring and excessively fast (a single atomic increment with no locks or CAS retry loops).
 All algorithmic complexity is shifted to the slow path to ensure graceful degradation, meaning contention is structurally eliminated rather than reactively avoided.
 - **Born-local NUMA**: Data is placed on the correct socket at ingest time via `set_mempolicy` using real-time backpressure (self load-balancing).
 Scanners and workers are pinned.
 Cross-socket traffic is a measured 0.0–0.2%.
 Stealing is permitted only when local work is exhausted.
 - **Zero-copy data path**: `splice()`, `copy_file_range()`, and `sendfile()` move data without userspace copies.
-Scanner publishes byte-offsets and line counts.
+Scanner publishes byte-offsets and line counts for the data in the memfd.
 Workers read directly from the backing memfd.
 - **Self-tuning**: Automatic worker scaling, adaptive batch sizing, and early partial flush for low-latency trickle inputs.
 No manual `-n` or `-j` tuning required.
 - **Fault-tolerant & Self-healing**: Built-in automatic recovery for unexpectedly killed workers (e.g., OOM kills, segfaults). `forkrun` automatically traps the failure, isolates and discards corrupted partial output, safely respawns the worker, and re-dispatches the poisoned batch without deadlocking the pipeline.
 - **Single-file deployment**: Ships as one bash file with an embedded loadable `.so`.
 Zero external dependencies beyond a handful of standard Linux utilities (e.g., sed, base64, gzip, rm, cat) — no heavy runtimes like Perl (unlike GNU Parallel) or Python, making it perfect for lightweight containerized deployments.
-Requires only a Linux kernel ≥ 3.17 and Bash ≥ 4.0 (Bash ≥ 5.1 recommended).
+Requires only a Linux kernel ≥ 3.17 and Bash ≥ 4.0 (note: Bash ≥ 5.1 recommended for maximum throughput).
 - **Secure & Verifiable Deployment**: Ships as one bash file with an embedded loadable .so.
 The binary is compiled and injected automatically via GitHub Actions, providing an auditable cryptographic trail from the C source code to `frun.bash`—meeting strict HPC facility security requirements.

 ## Why It Matters for Frontier: Data Prep